MDMEHEDIHASA/DogAdoptionWithMlFlow/README.md

 ### Prerequisites

-- Node.js 20+ for frontend and
+- Node.js 20+ for frontend and backend 18+
 - Python 3.8+ (for ML model)
 - Docker (optional, for containerized deployment)